DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 Thank you for reading this, I hope you found it helpful!

-Thanks to [my employer](https://www.masterbrainbytes.com/) for letting me turn the documentation for setting up our server into a proper blog post!
+Thanks to [my employer](https://www.masterbrainbytes.com/) for letting me turn the documentation for setting up our server into a proper blog post.

-Thanks to [Yamagi](https://www.yamagi.org//) for proofreading this and answering my stupid questions about server administration :-)
+Thanks to [Yamagi](https://www.yamagi.org/) for proofreading this and answering my stupid questions about server administration :-)

 <!-- Below: Footnotes -->